CumulusNetworks/docs/content/cumulus-linux-42/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

    OPTIONS="-a -r CUSTOMVALUE"
    ```

-Make sure to restart the `dhcrelay` service to apply the new configuration :
+Make sure to restart the `dhcrelay` service to apply the new configuration:

 ```
 cumulus@switch:~$ sudo systemctl restart dhcrelay.service